ebejar-pro/ebejar-portfolio/Data-Analysis/Retail_Sales_Performance_Analysis/01_SQL_Extraction/scenario_results/Scenario_03_Inventory_Customers_Demographics.md

-# Scenario 2: Product & Inventory Efficiency
+# Scenario 1: Employee Incentive & Performance Analysis

 ## 🎯 Business Question
 How are employee sales performance and commissions distributed?